Patrol981/Neko-Engine/README.md

 | Android  | :x:                |
 | iOS      | :x:                |

-Engine supports for now only Windows and Linux platform, because I'm using Vulkan 1.4.
-When MoltenVk capabilities will be close enough to this version MacOS port will be here aswell :sunglasses:
+Engine supports for now only Windows and Linux platform, MacOS with Metal support will be there eventually but it's not the main priority

 Android support is planned too along with iOS but not in the nearest future